curlycuckoo/cars_linear_regession/Readme.md

 The modeling process is broken down into four parts.

 ### Raw Data
-* CSV file is loaded into Azure Blob Storage.
+CSV file was loaded into Azure Blob Storage.
+Data was loaded into Azure Databricks using Spark.

 ### Data Pipeline and Transformation
-* The next stage is creating a data pipeline and finishing data transformation.
+This step was involving data exploration, cleaning, transforming, and feature selection.

 ### Model Building
-* The third stage is training the linear regression model.
+This step was training the linear regression model using Sklearn.
+Statiscal tests were used to verify the usability of the model.
+These tests were based on the assumption of linear regression.

 ### Experiment Tracking and Model Serving
-* The final stage is exporting the model and experiments into mlflow.
+The final stage is exporting the model and experiments into mlflow in Databricks.
+Experiment tracking data and runs were saved along with the first model version.

 ## Limitations